 Research Nurse 1

-- Support the safety of research participants, and maintain communication with their clinicians and families/caregivers.
+- Support the safety of study participants, and maintain communication with their families/caregivers and clinicians.

 - Provide clinical and administrative nursing support for research clinical trials based on scope of practice.
-Collaborate with clinical staff, researchers and other staff to administer treatment related to study protocols.
+Collaborate with clinical staff, researchers, outside vendors, and other staff to administer treatment and study protocols.
+May coordinate multi-site studies.

-- Administer medications and treatments per study protocol for research participants.
-Responsible for collection of lab specimens and tests (i.e., ECG).
+- Administer medications and treatments per study protocol for out study participant research participants.
+May collect, process, and ship lab specimens.

 - Comply with institutional policies, standard operating procedures, and guidelines, and prepare and submit documentation as required by the study protocol, study sponsor, and regulatory authorities.
-Manage essential regulatory documents and handle confidential information (verbal and written) with tact and diplomacy while adhering to all HIPAA guidelines.
+Manage essential regulatory documents and handle confidential information (verbal and written) with tact and diplomacy, adhering to all HIPAA guidelines.

 EDUCATION & EXPERIENCE (REQUIRED):

 - Bachelor's degree in nursing or equivalent, and two years of experience in nursing, preferably in a research setting.